What is a private school?

 In Memphis, there are about 90 independent and parochial schools — a significant number for a city of our size.
 Many of these schools offer financial aid.
 Check with each school's admission office for more information.

 In Memphis, more than 30 schools are members of the Memphis Association of Independent Schools (MAIS), and there are many other private schools beyond the MAIS.
 Many, but certainly not all, of the independent schools in Memphis have a religious component.
 There are Jewish schools, a Muslim school, and Christian schools of many types, including those that are nondenominational.
 Most denominational schools do not require that their students are members of that denomination, and the influence of the denomination on the school's curriculum and programs varies greatly from school to school.

 The term "parochial schools" generally refers to Catholic schools.
 The schools of the Catholic Diocese of Memphis are widely considered to be strong schools that serve a diverse student population, including many non-Catholics.
 They also tend to be socioeconomically and ethnically diverse.
-The Jubilee Catholic Schools in particular offer a high level of financial aid to qualifying families and are located in Memphis' urban areas.

 Choosing the right private school